 Using a tape measure or ruler, measure each the thickness of each steak, then follow the guidelines below:

-- For 1 inch thick, PREBAKE for 6 minutes and then BROIL, turning steaks every 2 minutes
+- For one-inch thick, PREBAKE for six minutes and then BROIL, turning steaks every two minutes

-- For 1 1/2 inches thick, PREBAKE for 8 minutes, then BROIL, turning steaks every 3 minutes
+- For one-and-a-half inches thick, PREBAKE for eight minutes, then BROIL, turning steaks every three minutes

-- For 2 inches thick, PREBAKE for 10 minutes and while BROILING, turn steaks every 4 minutes
+- If it’s two inches thick, PREBAKE for 10 minutes and while BROILING, turn steaks every four minutes

 Easy Broiled Steak Recipe

-There are only 3 ingredients to make the best easy broiled steak recipe:
+There are only three ingredients to make the best easy broiled steak recipe:

-- 4 strip steaks, rib-eye steaks or tenderloin steaks, 1 to 2 inches thick, trimmed
+- Four strip steaks, rib-eye steaks or tenderloin steaks, one to two inches thick, trimmed

 To minimize smoking, trim as much exterior fat and gristle as possible from your steaks before you start to cook them.

-Spread 2 cups salt over the bottom of a 3-inch-deep disposable aluminum pan.
+Spread two cups of salt over the bottom of a three-inch-deep disposable aluminum pan.
 This incredible trick will prevent smoking and absorb grease.

-Pat steaks dry with paper towel, season with salt and pepper, and transfer to wire rack.
+Pat steaks dry with a paper towel, season with salt and pepper, and transfer to a wire rack.